One of Tsukuba`s Local Legends- The Rock Throwing Jizo Stupa ( Ishinage Jizo 石投げ地蔵)

 TAMING WILD SPIRITS has always been deemed vital for maintaining peaceful societies.
 Moral and religious precepts drilled into children from a young age by parents and teachers ( at the behest of the powers that be) along with the threat of various punishments (in this life and in the next) have long been used towards that end).
 Rulers have also always found it useful to relieve any other pent up youthful energies and tensions by unleashing violence upon outsiders- those of different races or religions, or those who spoke different languages.
 Just another way to keep things peaceful in the mainstream community( Interestingly, in Japan during the Period of National Seclusion ( 1633-1868) when the option of attacking Korea was not available as a STRESS OUTLET and with the absence of a natural minority target, it was the OUTCASTE CLASS ( ETA) and the merchants ( both artifically created castes) which were unfortunately used as targets for occassional blood letting)

-In Japan today, it is probably the schools which play the most important role in shaping the MORALS of children.
+In Japan today, it is probably the schools which play the most important role in shaping the moral consciousness of children.
 And though Japanese public education is completely secular, it has proven to be quite effective in creating a society with relatively little violence and vandalism.
 All of this without resorting to threats of hell and damnation.

 Nobody is exactly sure when this monument was erected or by whom.
 Experts assume it was made in the Kamakura Period ( 1185-1333), as it is done in a style typical to that era.

 Besides telling of its evil-fighting powers, local legend also attributes the creation and establishment of this monument in Konda to the 5th SHIKKEN (shogunal regent) of the Kamamkura Period, Hojo Tokiyori ( 北条時頼).
-There are many stories around Japan of Tokiyori, who is believed to have travelled around the country IN DISGUISE, always trying to help the common people, after he retired as regent.
+There are many stories around Japan of Tokiyori, who is believed to have travelled around the country incognito, always trying to help the common people, after he retired as regent.

 Talking with people in the neighborhood, I have also heard that on the land on which the elementary school now stands there once was a large manor house.They say that in that house there once lived a fair maiden.
 When the the manor was attacked by a band of warriors ( or brigands) the girl was attacked and killed- the grand house burned down.
-It is the spirit of this unfortunate girl that the local people believed took up residence in the stone monument and reacted to evil whenever it came near.
+It is the spirit of this unfortunate girl that the local people believed took up residence in the stone monument and has reacted to evil whenever it came near.

 For generations this story helped keep the residents of Konda honest.Some still believe in its powers today.
 I, for one, make sure to steer clear of the old stones!